capnproto/pycapnp/README.md

     python setup.py build --force-cython

-## Python Versions

-Python 2.6/2.7 are supported as well as Python 3.2+.
-PyPy 2.1+ is also supported.

-One oddity to note is that `Text` type fields will be treated as byte strings under Python 2, and unicode strings under Python 3. `Data` fields will always be treated as byte strings.

-## Development

-This project uses [git-flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).
-Essentially, just make sure you do your changes in the `develop` branch.
-You can run the tests by installing pytest with `pip install pytest`, and then run `py.test` from the `test` directory.

 ## Documentation/Example
 There is some basic documentation [here](http://jparyani.github.io/pycapnp/).

-The examples directory has one example that shows off the capabilities quite nicely.
+The examples directory has one example that shows off pycapnp quite nicely.
 Here it is, reproduced:

 ```python
 from __future__ import print_function